Srujith20/Glomeruli-Binary-Classifier/README.md

 ### Non-sclerotic Glomeruli
 Non-sclerotic glomeruli, on the other hand, represent glomeruli without the hardening and scarring characteristic of sclerosis.
 Understanding the differences between sclerotic and non-sclerotic glomeruli is crucial in the medical domain for accurate diagnosis and treatment planning.

-### Sclerotic Glomeruli Types
-#### Globally Sclerotic Glomeruli
-Globally sclerotic glomeruli are characterized by complete and diffuse hardening and scarring of the entire glomerulus.
-This type of sclerosis often indicates advanced renal damage, requiring careful management and intervention in clinical settings.

-#### Non-Globally Sclerotic Glomeruli
-In contrast, non-globally sclerotic glomeruli exhibit partial or localized hardening and scarring within the glomerulus.
-Understanding the specific patterns and distribution of sclerosis in non-globally sclerotic glomeruli is essential for a more nuanced diagnosis and targeted treatment approaches.

 ## Machine Learning Models
 <a name="section-2"></a>
 | Feature                       | Logistic Regression      | Support Vector Machines  | Random Forest             | Convolutional Neural Networks (CNN) | Recurrent Neural Networks (RNN) |